The latest

 Honey for sale

-Lighter and darker honey varieties for sale, all from my hives kept in locations in Montgomery and Bucks counties in Pennsylvania.
-Honey is strained but not filtered, containing pollen from the source flowers, and is sold in mason jar quarts (3 pounds) or gallon plastic jugs (12 pounds).
-Contactless pick up available.
+The honey I have for sale is from my hives kept in various locations in Montgomery County, Pennsylvania.
+The bees source it from a variety of local flowers that bloom in the spring and early summer.
+I strain but do not filter the honey, so it contains pollen from the source flowers.
+It is available in mason jar quarts (3 pounds) or gallon plastic jugs (12 pounds).
 Call or email: 484 557 4049, vincent.aloyo@gmail.com

 Simple Harmony Farms Uncapper.
 Like new!